 An Instant Pot is good for cooking beans, meats, vegetables, and anything you would normally cook in a pressure cooker for tender flavorsome meals.
 You can even cook hard boiled eggs in an Instant Pot.

-Rather than using it to cook it, an Instant Pot is probably used more for reheating already cooked rice — using the steam function and the pot-in-pot (PIP) method.
+Rather than using it to cook rice, an Instant Pot is probably used more for reheating already cooked rice — using the steam function and the pot-in-pot (PIP) method.

 An Instant Pot does multiple functions, for a price that’s a lot less than what you’ll pay for the more sophisticated rice cookers these days.
-See what else there is to know in my article covering safety tips on using Instant Pots.
+See what else there is to know in my article with tips on using Instant Pots.

 Some people prefer to cook rice on the stove top rather than a rice cooker or an instant pot.
 A good rice cooker is probably a simpler way to cook rice, while an instant pot is a “good enough” alternative especially when it’s not worth buying another appliance just for the sake of cooking rice.